Skip to main content

 Set up workflows

-Follow these steps to use a work flow in your bot:
+Follow these steps to use a work flow in your AI-agent:

 Step 1: Open Automation